E-commerce

 Which locations are exposed?

-Locations that support in-store pickup according to the locations query documentation; check scopes and configuration in the admin.
+The locations that support in-store pickup according to the documentation for the locations query; check the scopes and the configuration in the admin.

 Can a chatbot replace a store finder?